 “We’re really looking forward to when it’s finished and we can move into it,” Rachal said, adding it will make life easier for the hospital’s patients with all the doctors under one roof.
 “Right now, we’re all spread out in the complex behind the hospital.
 This will put us a short 50-foot walk from the hospital.”

 “The Sisters of St. Joseph Medical Plaza will also give us a central reception area for all of the doctors as well as a central reading room for our patients,” McLemore said.

 The project will take about a year to complete – the groundwork has already begun – so Olinde is hoping to be hosting a ribbon cutting next September.
 While the first plans for the facility called for an 8,500 ft² (790 m²) building, the final plans call for 10,900 ft² (1,010 m²), he continued.

 “The entire project, the doctors’ complex, a new laboratory, and an additional storage area, will cost an estimated $4.7 million,” Olinde said.
 “A large portion of what the hospital provides its patients is outpatient lab work, so with the new building holding our lab and storage, we will have room in the hospital to expand our emergency room.”

 “That will be the next phase of expansion for the hospital,” he said.
 “We will add four additional rooms to our emergency department.”

 Olinde said the hospital will cover the cost of the expansion but will be repaid with the rent paid by OLOL.

-Tommy Comeaux is an experienced writer, reporter, and editor working in the newspaper industry.
-Professionally trained in photography, degreed in journalism, possessing strong people skills, adept social media and web expertise, Tommy is an LSU graduate and a lifelong resident of Baton Rouge.
+Tommy Comeaux is an experienced writer, reporter, and editor.
+He is professionally trained in photography, degreed in journalism, an LSU graduate, and a lifelong resident of Baton Rouge.